Juideepa/Medical-image-assistant--Smart-Doctor/README.md

 🎨 Clean and responsive UI

 🛠️ Tech Stack
 Python
 Streamlit

-Google Gemini API (2.5 Flash-Lite)
+Google Gemini API (2.5 Flash-Lite) python-dotenv

-python-dotenv

 Pillow

 🧠 How It Works

-User uploads a medical image.
+1.User uploads a medical image.

-The image is processed and sent to Gemini Vision model.
+2.The image is processed and sent to Gemini Vision model.

-A structured medical prompt guides the AI analysis.
+3.A structured medical prompt guides the AI analysis.

-The model generates a professional-style medical report.
+4.The model generates a professional-style medical report.

-Results are displayed in a clean Streamlit interface.
+5.Results are displayed in a clean Streamlit interface.

 🌍 Deployment